chrijaque/runpod_chatterbox/api-app/SETUP.md

    - This contains your Firebase service account credentials

 2. **Firebase Bucket**:
-   - Your bucket name is: `godnathistorie-a25fa.appspot.com`
+   - Your bucket name should be: `your-project-id.firebasestorage.app`
-   - This is already configured in the `.env` file
+   - Update this in the `.env` file with your actual bucket name

 ## 🚀 Installation